dfuse-io/docs/content/guides/eosio/getting-started/javascript-quickstart.md

 ---
-weight: 1
+weight: 2
-title: "With Javascript"
+title: "Javascript Quickstart"
 ---

-# Getting Started with Javascript
+# Javascript Quickstart

 In this guide we will show you how to create a basic setup so that you can benefit from the dfuse GraphQL API with Javascript.